-Electrofishing equipment will be used according to the guidelines listed in the operation and maintenance manual provided by Smith-Root, Inc. Malfunctioning equipment will not be used to collect data.
-Proper steps will be taken to correct the problem as soon as possible, whether by repairing in the field, at the NEORSD Environmental & Maintenance Services Center, or by contacting the supplier or an appropriate service company.
+Electrofishing equipment will be used according to the guidelines listed in the operation and maintenance manual provided by Smith-Root, Inc. Malfunctioning equipment will not be used to conduct surveys.
+Proper steps will be taken to correct the problem as soon as possible, whether by repairing in the field or at the NEORSD Environmental & Maintenance Services Center or by contacting the supplier or an appropriate service company.

 Subsamples of difficult to identify fish species will be brought back to the laboratory for verification by NEORSD personnel, and if necessary sent to The Ohio State University College Museum of Biological Diversity for verification by the Curator and/or Associate Curator of Fish.
 Voucher specimens will be collected as described in section (14).
 Endangered species and those too large for preservation will not be collected as voucher specimens, but will instead be photographed.
-Photographed vouchers will include features that permit definitive identification of the particular species.
+Photographed vouchers will include features that will permit definitive identification of the particular species.

-All macroinvertebrate community assemblages, except for the duplicate sample, will be collected and shipped to EA Engineering, Science and Technology for identification and enumeration.
-EA Engineering, Science and Technology will identify specimens to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989 and November 8, 2006).
-The EA Engineering, Science and Technology QA/QC manual is attached in Appendix C. All macroinvertebrate specimens will be returned to NEORSD by EA Engineering, Science and Technology.
-Voucher specimens for each site will be separated into individual vials and collected as described in section (14).
-The remaining specimens for each site will be returned in a single container labeled with the site number and collection method and date.
+Macroinvertebrate community assemblages will be identified to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989 and November 8, 2006).
+The EA Engineering, Science and Technology QA/QC manual is attached in Appendix C. All macroinvertebrate specimens collected and identified by EA Engineering, Science and Technology will be returned to NEORSD.
+Voucher specimens will be separated into individual vials and collected as described in section (14).
+The remaining specimens for each site will be placed in a single container labeled with the site number and method and date of collection.
 All specimens and accompanying chain-of-custody documentation will be retained by NEORSD and stored at the Environmental & Maintenance Services Center (EMSC) for a period not less than ten years.

 Water samples obtained for chemical analyses will be collected, labeled and then placed on ice inside the field truck.
-The field truck will remain locked at all times when not occupied/visible.
+The field truck will remain locked when not occupied/visible.
 Sampling activities, including sample time and condition of surface water sampled, will be entered in a QDC log book and on the water quality observation checklist.
 The samples will then be delivered immediately to the NEORSD Analytical Services cooler, after which the door to the cooler will be locked and the samples will be transferred to the custody of Analytical Services.
 The NEORSD Analytical Services Quality Manual and associated Standard Operating Procedures is on file with Ohio EPA.
 The Quality Assurance Officer at Analytical Service will send updates, revisions and any information on document control to Ohio EPA as needed.